LASER-UMASS/CausalTesting_ICSE20/artifact_documentation/README.md

 ## Debugging with Holmes

 Holmes is a prototype implementation of our novel testing technique, Causal Testing.
-Causal Testing conducts causal experiments, which involves perturbing test inputs to find passing executions that are similar to the failing execution, to help developers understand why a given test is failing and how to fix it.
+Causal Testing uses causal experiments, which involves perturbing test inputs to find passing executions that are similar to the failing execution, to help developers understand why a given test is failing and how to fix it.

 To see how you can use Causal Testing to debug a failing test, we first need to produce the output: